crazyrabbitLTC/mcp-snapshot-server/README.md

 # MCP Snapshot Server

 A Model Context Protocol server for interacting with Snapshot.org.
-This server provides MCP-compliant tools, resources, and prompts for querying Snapshot spaces, proposals, and users.
+This server provides MCP-compliant tools for querying Snapshot spaces, proposals, and users.

 ## Installation